inkle/ink-library/README.md

 # ink Library

-A repository of [ink](https://www.inklestudios.com/ink/) sample stories and useful snippets, functions etc. Have a look around, see if there's anything useful for your project!
+This is a collection of [ink](https://www.inklestudios.com/ink/) resources, samples, tools as well as a running list of projects that use ink.
+It's an attempt to catalogue everyth**ink** in one place.

+We're open to pull requests, so feel free to submit any sample ink, tools that you've found useful, or a link to your own project or game.

+## Ink samples

 * [Snippets](https://github.com/inkle/ink-library/tree/master/Snippets) - re-useable functions, examples of techniques,  etc.
 * [Stories](https://github.com/inkle/ink-library/tree/master/Stories/) - entire playable stories written in ink.

-We're open to pull requests, so feel free to submit some ink that you've found useful.
-Please make sure to put a header comment at the top of your (main) file that gives an overview of your snippet, or an overview of your story.
+If you want to submit a sample, please make sure to put a header comment at the top of your (main) file that gives an overview of your snippet, or an overview of your story.

-Be aware that anything contributed to this repo becomes MIT licensed.
+Please be aware that any sample content contributed to this repo becomes MIT licensed.

-## List of projects involving Ink
+## Ink Tools

-### Runtime

-#### Ports
+### Ink Engine ports and wrappers

-The repositories marked with ⭐️ are compatible with the latest version of Ink.
+The repositories marked with ⭐️ are compatible with the latest version of Ink. **Warning**: the others may be incomplete or works in progress.

 - [inkjs](https://github.com/y-lohse/inkjs) ⭐️ – A javascript port of inkle's ink scripting language.
 - [blade-ink](https://github.com/bladecoder/blade-ink) ⭐️ – Inkle Ink runtime implementation in Java.